AI & Technology

 The research and coordination phases of travel planning will increasingly be handled by AI.
 The human parts — choosing where to go, deciding what matters to you, being present on the trip — stay human.

 PayaGo's Travel DNA feature takes this further: the more trips you take through the app, the better it learns your preferences.
-By trip three, suggestions are 85%+ matched to your tastes.
-By trip ten, the AI can suggest trips you'll love before you even describe them.
+Over time, suggestions can better reflect the hotels, budgets, food, pace, and experiences your group actually chooses.